vinabi/pactify/README.md

 - Comprehensive logging for issue diagnosis
 - Community support via GitHub issues

 This comprehensive documentation provides everything needed to understand, deploy, and maintain the Pactify contract analysis platform.
 The system represents a sophisticated integration of AI technology with practical legal document processing needs, solving real-world challenges in contract review and risk assessment.
+HUMAN REVIEW IS SURE THING.

+#### If you find this project helpful, don’t forget to star the repo! 🎀